 Perhaps the simplest route in how to read Tarot time is to design your own spread.
 Assign specific time slots for each placement in your spread.
 Be broad with the placement, and look to the card for more specific time data.

-Here's a "how to read Tarot time" layout sample:
+Here’s a “How to read Tarot time” spread and layout sample:

 Of course, this is just an example of a Tarot layout.
 You can design your own specialized spreads to help you clearly define a period of time.

 Using Intuition to Determine Time:

 The best tip for last really should have been the first on this list for how to read Tarot time.